jdluu/Modern-Portfolio/README.md

 ## Design Philosophy

-For this portfolio, I focused more on making reusable components, making my website modular and easy to update.
+For this portfolio, I focused on making reusable components, making my website modular and easy to update.
 I am using Astro and minimizing Javascript to maintain a balance between interactivity and speed.

 This portfolio was built off of the content from my original portfolio here: <https://github.com/jdluu/portfolio>